An editorial · Vol. I · Boca Raton, FL · 2026

 Both couples started identical at age 62 in 2009.
 Both lost a spouse.
 Both faced a $200,000 health-driven cost at year three.
 The only variable was a single decision about a single financial instrument.

-After 15 years The Blues The Greens
+At age 80 (18 years in) The Blues The Greens

 Mortgage balance owed $220,000 $197,587